SingaChen/CCFRP_DataSet/README.md

 There are 4 models in the dataset, namely Bar, Shell, Loop and Wrench.

+Please refer to the .obj files for 3D view, which are the input of TetGen(.tet) files.

 Three printing strategies are generated for all models, namely FDM, Zigzag_Contour, and Ours.

 The FDM strategy is similar with traditional FDM printing, only PLA layers are printed along one direction and the angle difference is 45 degrees between neighboring layer.